heiko-holz/inspectit-ocelot/inspectit-ocelot-k8s-demo/README.md

-# Trading-Demo in Kubernetes instrumented with InspectIT Ocelot and OpenTelemetry Collector
+# Trading-Demo in Kubernetes instrumented with inspectIT Ocelot and OpenTelemetry Collector

-This demo deploys the [trading demo application](https://github.com/inspectIT/trading-demo-application) to Kubernetes and adds instrumentation with [InspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) and the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) and exports traces to [Jaeger](https://www.jaegertracing.io/).
-The InspectIT Ocelot Agent and OpenTelemetry Collector Agent Sidecar injection is done with the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator).
+This demo deploys the [trading demo application](https://github.com/inspectIT/trading-demo-application) to Kubernetes and adds instrumentation with [inspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) and the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) and exports traces to [Jaeger](https://www.jaegertracing.io/).
+The inspectIT Ocelot Agent and OpenTelemetry Collector Agent Sidecar injection is done with the [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator).

-This tutorial based on the official [InspectIT Ocelot installation documentation](https://inspectit.github.io/inspectit-ocelot/docs/next/getting-started/installation#using-the-agent-with-kubernetes).
+This tutorial based on the official [inspectIT Ocelot installation documentation](https://inspectit.github.io/inspectit-ocelot/docs/next/getting-started/installation#using-the-agent-with-kubernetes).

+Please note that we are showcasing to deploy the OpenTelemetry Collector Agent as a sidecar for illustrative purposes.
+The sidecar in this demo just receives, batches, and exports the traces.
+Imagine a use case in which a lot of traces received by the OpenTelemetry Collector should be filtered out, e.g., when a lot of readiness or liveliness probes are sent.
+In this scenario, it may be good to filter out these traces as close to the instrumented application as possible before sending the final traces over the network to the Collector deployment or to a Jaeger backend.
+Further, the OpenTelemetry Collector `deployment` also just received, batches, and exports the traces to Jaeger.
+Imagine a use case where we receive traces from different use cases.
+In this case, standardization of the traces using the OpenTelemetry Collector is a good way before sending the traces to the desired backend.

+However, the alternative to deploy the trading demo application without the sidecar and directly export to the OpenTelemetry Collector deployment may be more appropriate in the given context.

 ## 1. Requirements